colemickens/platform2-sommelier/chromeos-config/README.md

 ### Pinning Firmware Versions for Specific Models

+In order to pin firmware for a single model, change the main-image and ec-image properties in that image.
+See `snappy` above as an example.

-In order to pin firmware versions for specific models, create a new firmware instance pointing to the pinned rev and then update the repective model's shares phandle to point to the pinned revision.
+In order to pin firmware versions for several models and avoid entering the same information twice, create a new firmware instance pointing to the pinned rev and then update the repective model's shares phandle to point to the pinned revision.

 In the example above, this is shown using sand (a model) referencing the pinned firmware.